Family Medicine

 Vacation

-Twenty (20) days of vacation time each year.
-Third-year residents will receive 5 CME days to attend a conference.
+Twenty (20) days of vacation time each year, with 5 CME days to attend and present at a conference.

 Board Fees